jensbrauer/rockpaperscissors/README.md

 ## Testing

 ### Manual Testing
-#### Manual testing conducted on deployed version - Tested myself and shared live link with 3 friends to scan for bugs.
+#### Manual testing by myself, conducted on deployed version resulted in the following:

 - CSS bugs found and addressed
   - The button with id="paper-button" in the players choice area caused the whole players area to expand downwards on hover.
     - The div with id="game-center" was given a fixed height, large enough to fit content.